jbeich/platform_external_avb/README.md

 For an HLOS where it's possible to roll back to a previous version, `stored_rollback_index[n]` should be set to the largest possible value allowing all bootable slots to boot.
-This approach is implemented in AVB's experimental A/B stack `libavb_ab`, see the `avb_ab_flow()` implementation.
-Note that this requires verifying *all* bootable slots at every boot and this may impact boot time.

 ## Recommended Bootflow